 Third-party Information.
-Third-party information from both domestic and international sources, such as states, municipalities, agencies and private entities may be included in information that the Office of the Secretary disseminates.
-Although third-party sources may not be directly subject to Section 515, information from such sources, when used by the Office of the Secretary to develop information products or to form the basis of a decision or policy, must be of known quality and consistent with the Office of the Secretary's information quality guidelines.
+Third-party information from both domestic and international sources, such as states, municipalities, agencies and private entities may be included in information that TA disseminates.
+Although third-party sources may not be directly subject to Section 515, information from such sources, when used by TA to develop information products or to form the basis of a decision or policy, must be of known quality and consistent with NOAA's information quality guidelines.
 When such information is used, any limitations, assumptions, collection methods, or uncertainties concerning it are taken into account and disclosed.